Jonathan T. Brollier

 - The University of Edinburgh, Edinburgh, Scotland, 2002

-Reminder of annual deadlines for school districts to participate in property tax valuation appealsMore
+Reminder of annual deadlines for school districts to mitigate revenue losses from property tax valuation complaintsMore

 Ohio Supreme Court rules in favor of Bricker agribusiness client